texas-robocamp/texas-robocamp.github.io/virtual/robot-programming/move_the_robot.md

 - Add another boolean variable to the top of your program.
 Call it `threePressed` and set it to false.
 - Instead of only checking to see if Button 3 has been pressed when changing the value of `leftRight`, make sure that Button 3 has not already been pressed.
   - We will now also set `threePressed` to `true` when we change the value of `leftRight` to show that the button has been pressed.
-- If Button 3 was not the button that got pressed, set `wasThree` back to `false` so it can be pressed again later.
+- If Button 3 was not the button that got pressed, set `threePressed` back to `false` so it can be pressed again later.

 {{ site.data.alerts.callout_red_cup }}
 [Exercise 4.3.4]